 Environmental disruptions

-- Disrupting wider networks, criminal services and markets within which OCGs operate
+- Disrupting the wider ecosystem of networks, criminal services and markets within which OCGs operate

-- Disrupting the existing corruption of regulators and other public institutions, and limiting OCGs’ future attempts to corrupt them
+- Disrupting the existing corruption of regulators and other public institutions

 Strategic-Existential disruptions